-- Possession of, or ability to obtain and maintain, a valid California or Nevada Driver's License by time of appointment and a satisfactory driving record. - Possession of a valid California State Board of Corrections Basic Probation Officer Training certificate prior to appointment. - > Possession of a valid California Penal Code 832 Arrest and Firearms Certificate prior to appointment.
+- Possession of, or ability to obtain and maintain, a valid California or Nevada Driver's License and a satisfactory driving record. - Possession of a valid California State Board of Corrections Basic Probation Officer Training certificate prior to appointment. - > Possession of a valid California Penal Code 832 Arrest and Firearms Certificate prior to appointment.